danskernesdigitalebibliotek/dpl-platform/docs/runbooks/how-release-a-new-version-for-approval-testing.md

    1. Set the value of `dpl-cms-release` and `moduletest-dpl-cms-release` for `staging` to the new version
    2. Set the value of `moduletest-dpl-cms-release` for `bnf` to the new version
+   3. Set the value of `go-release` for to the new version.
+In case the go release is a hotfix: see "In case a Go hotfix is released"
 4. Commit the change and push your branch to GitHub and create a pull request.
 5. Request a review for the change and wait for approval.
 6. Start `dplsh` from the `/infrastructure` directory of your local